Home Argument Route

 - Applied Case: Fresh (1994)

-- Applied Case: The Prisoner's Dilemma
+- Applied Case: The Clone Wars

 The five keystone moves